Age of consent in South America: Ecuador

 Under the new Criminal Code, which came into force in 2014, the minimum age of consent in Ecuador is 14, regardless of gender or sexual orientation.
-Sex with a child under 14 is statutory rape (Art.
+Sex with a child under 14 is considered rape (Art.
 171).

-Sexual acts with teens aged 14–17 can be prosecuted under the Estupro law (Art.
-167) under certain circumstances, such as when an adult uses deceit (Spanish: engaño) to gain consent.
+Sexual acts between adults and teens aged 14–17 can be prosecuted under the statutory rape law (Spanish: Estupro, Art.
+167) under certain circumstances, such as when an adult uses deceit to gain consent.

 When consent is obtained through exploitative means, the offender can be prosecuted under the Childhood and Adolescence Code of 2003.
 Art.
 68 of this code broadened the definition of sexual abuse of minors to include any physical contact or suggestion of sexual nature obtained through seduction, blackmail, harassment, deceit, threat, or similar means.

 Art.
 173 of the criminal code relates to internet grooming, and criminalizes anyone who, through electronic means, proposes to arrange an encounter with a person under 18 years of age for sexual or erotic purposes.